murdered-kustov/mac-crossover-net48-guide/README.md

 ## ️ Notes
 - 64-bit bottles are recommended; 32-bit may cause issues.
-- Some applications may still fail due to Wine/CrossOver limitations.
 - Install dependencies like Visual C++ runtimes, fonts, and DirectX as needed.

 ## Files